 Charming Beach Cottage

-Looking for beach houses in Orange County, California?
+Are you looking for beach houses in Orange County, California?
 This Charming Beach Cottage is 1.5 blocks from the beach and near Balboa Pier.
 There are two bedrooms, one bathroom, a kitchen, a living room, and a deck/patio.

 See Related: Fun Things to Do in Los Angeles, California

-Getting Around Orange County
+How to Get Around Orange County

 For flexibility and freedom, you’ll want to rent a car to visit all the beautiful beaches, delicious food, and fun things to do in Orange County at your leisure.